 Brian Kaskavalciyan shared a little story on the topic.
-His wife and business partner, Adi, started visiting all of their customers at the completion of their projects.
+His wife and business partner, Adi, started visiting all of their customers after their projects.
 She was bringing each of them a mug filled with chocolates to say “thank you” for their trust and their business.

 Guess what?
-Suddenly, repeat and referral business more than doubles.
+Suddenly, repeat and referral business more than doubled.
 “We saw a huge jump in our profits.
 And all it takes is showing your appreciation to your customers to get more referrals.”

 7. Adopt a live chat tool and knowledge base to improve your customer service and sales

-The way you communicate with your clients is crucial when it comes to happy customers.
+The way customer service teams communicate with clients is crucial when it comes to happy clients.

 How easy is it for them to reach you?
 How fast are you with replies?
 Do you provide a self-help option for your clients?
-These are the questions you should ask yourself when moving towards a customer-centric sales approach.
+These are the questions you should ask yourself when moving towards a customer-first approach.

 Moreover, a live chat as a channel is a perfect solution for creating modern conversation experiences.
 It shows the highest customer satisfaction level at 73%, compared to email at 61%, and phone support at 44%.
-As you see, getting assistance by phone is customers’ least favorable way.
-(I am so much with them!)
+As you can see, getting assistance by phone is the least favorable way for customers.
+(I am SO with them!)

 People who are just browsing your website and leveraging your product may need a little nudge.
 Reach out to them with proactive messages or a chatbot, engage in a live chat conversation, and provide the best answers as promptly as possible.

-If you want to make your firm successful in the long run, being customer-focused is the right path.
+If you want to make your firm successful in the long run, maintaining a strong relationship with clients and being customer-focused is the right path.
 This selling methodology requires a company-wide approach, not just an extra effort from the marketing and sales departments.

 But let’s take one step at a time.
 Start with something small like adding a live chat widget to your website, for instance.
-It will allow you to convert more leads and speed up the interaction with customers.
+It will allow you to convert more leads and speed up customer interaction.
 Start your 14-day free trial with HelpCrunch and set up the chat easily in minutes.
-No credit card needed.
+No credit card is needed.